-My business is located at 444 York St. and I own the building as well.
-Additionally I own the building at 333 Burwell which has residential apartments.
-Our business has been here for 13 years.
-It is a full service financial planning and investment counseling firm.
+My place of work is located at 444 York St., which has been here for 13 years.
+We are a full service financial planning and investment counseling firm.
 We have over 600 clients; 95% come to our office for their meetings.
-We have invested heavily in preserving the heritage of the buildings as well as the upkeep.
-We maintain business hours from 8am to 5pm.